Progressive Overload Calculator

 - Progression Rate: The percentage increase based on your chosen intensity (Conservative to Very Aggressive).

-This method ensures you do not increase weight too fast, which helps prevent injury.
+This method aims to help you do not increase weight too fast, which helps prevent injury.
 Finally, the tool breaks the total target down into manageable weekly steps that fit your exact timeframe.

 What Your Training Volume Means

-The results show exactly how much load you must add weekly to force your muscles to adapt and grow stronger.
+The results show an estimate of how much load it is recommended to add weekly to force your muscles to adapt and grow stronger.
 Following a structured plan prevents stagnation and ensures consistent progress toward your goals.

 Progression Rate Intensity